 Then, Fuad Heydarov listened to the suggestions of the Online B2G Forum participants and answered their questions.

 Telman Aliyev, Chairman and Chief Executive Officer of the Caspian Energy Club, thanked Fuad Heydarov for the open and sincere dialogue.
 Telman Aliyev also stressed the job that is carried out by the joint bilateral working group between the State Labor Inspection Service and the Caspian Energy Club.

-It should be noted that the operation of the bilateral working group makes it possible to hold regular discussions with the Committee on topical issues, proposals and problems, and find solutions promptly.
+It is noteworthy that the bilateral working group makes it possible to regularly hold discussions and promptly respond to pressing issues, suggestions and problems.